 5. Resizing ECS task definitions

-Above and beyond ECS autoscaling, where the number of tasks for a given service is automatically adjusted, consider adjusting the task definition configuration for the allocated vCPU and memory.
+Above and beyond ECS autoscaling, where the number of tasks for a given service is adjusted using automation, consider adjusting the task definition configuration for the allocated vCPU and memory.
 Though there are a limited number of supported configuration permutations, lowering either vCPU or memory slightly can have large savings across multiple environments and dozens of tasks.
 A big advantage of using Fargate over EC2 is that one doesn’t need to worry about provisioning sufficient underlying EC2 instance capacity.

 6. Share expensive services across AWS accounts

 If you have multiple AWS accounts, consider joining them all to an organization.
-Not only does this umbrella topology make billing simpler, but it allows you to share certain services to reduce cost.
+Not only does this umbrella topology make billing simpler, but it allows you to share certain services for cost-savings.
 Shield Advanced is priced at $3,000/month per organization and Private Certificate Authorities are $400/month but can be shared across accounts.

 7. Thrashing Docker containers